Peter J. Hamilton: Career

-Hamilton tried to enhance the public reputation of his court and improved its administration, keeping more current with the docket than had his predecessors.
+Hamilton tried to enhance his court's public reputation and improved its administration, keeping more current with the docket than had his predecessors.
 During his tenure he addressed the political status of Puerto Rico and issues relating to citizenship, and handled numerous commercial and criminal cases.

-At times, Hamilton's relations with Puerto Rico's governor Arthur Yager proved tense, notwithstanding that President Wilson had nominated both.
-Some local lawyers resented the federal court in Puerto Rico, which led to several (unsuccessful) attempts to induce the United States Congress to abolish the federal court.
+At times, Hamilton's relations with Puerto Rico's governor Arthur Yager proved tense, although President Wilson had nominated both.
+Some local lawyers resented the federal court in Puerto Rico, which led to several unsuccessful attempts to induce the United States Congress to abolish the court.
 On the other hand, efforts by Hamilton to obtain life tenure for judges of the federal court in Puerto Rico, as is required for Article III federal courts, were also unsuccessful (that step was not ultimately taken until 1966).

-In 1921, President Warren G. Harding, a Republican, declined to reappoint Hamilton to a third term.
+In 1921, President Harding, a Republican, declined to reappoint Hamilton to a third term.
 He was succeeded by Arthur Odlin.

-Hamilton remained in Puerto Rico for several years.
+After leaving the bench, Hamilton remained in Puerto Rico for several years.
 In addition to practicing law and continuing his travels in Europe and the Middle East, Hamilton taught law at the University of Puerto Rico.
 In 1922 he published Origin and Growth of the Common Law in England and America.
 He also wrote a series of articles for the Harvard Law Review comparing the common law and civil law systems, as well as an article on Puerto Rican folklore.

 As Hamilton and his wife developed health issues, they moved back to the mainland.
 Hamilton briefly taught law and was dean of the Southern Methodist University School of Law in Dallas, Texas.

 Death and legacy

-Hamilton lived his final years with his daughter and her family Anniston, Alabama.
+Hamilton lived his final years with his daughter and her family in Anniston, Alabama.
 He died on July 13, 1927.
 During his lifetime, he had presented bound copies of his articles to the Mobile Public Library.
 That library and the Alabama Department of Archives and History were to receive his notes and research files, but a fire destroyed them before delivery.
 Thus, only Hamilton's published books and articles and some correspondence can be found in those archives as well as in Puerto Rico.

 Although no full-length biography of Hamilton exists, his daughter, Rachel Duke Hamilton, and Puerto Rican historian Carmelo Delgado Cintron have both written about him.

 The Peter Joe Hamilton Elementary School in Chickasaw (in Mobile County) is named after Hamilton.